duckdb/duckdb-web/docs/guides/sql_features/full_text_search.md

 └─────────────┴─────────────┴─────────┘
 ```

-the text of each line is in `text_entry`, and a unique key for each
-line is in `line_id`.
+The text of each line is in `text_entry`, and a unique key for each line is in `line_id`.

-First, we create the index, specifying the table name, the unique id
-column, and the column(s) to index.
-We will just index the single column
-`text_entry`, which contains the text of the lines in the play.
+First, we create the index, specifying the table name, the unique id column, and the column(s) to index.
+We will just index the single column `text_entry`, which contains the text of the lines in the play.

 ```sql
 INSTALL 'fts';